Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/staff_of_frost.md

+---
+category: items
+layout: page
 name: Staff of Frost
-type: staff
+tag: staff

-# Staff of Frost
+title: Staff of Frost
+---

 _Staff, very rare (requires attunement by a druid, sorcerer, warlock, or wizard)_

 You have resistance to cold damage while you hold this staff.